nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

 });
 ```

 These templates are rendered in a separate context than the content of the webpage.
 Because of this, the CSS styles that apply to the content won't apply to the header and the footer.
 Any styles that apply to the content of your PDF that you would like to also apply to your header and footer must be repeated in each of your header and footer templates.
-And unfortunately you can't just reference that same stylesheet using a `<link>` element - see point #1 above.
+And unfortunately, you can't just reference a common stylesheet using a `<link>` element - see point #1 above.

-## Headers and footers require explicit margins in order to show up
+## Headers and footers require explicit margins to be visible

 This one took me a while to figure out.
 Chrome won't automatically resize your content to make space for the header and footer templates.
 You'll need to make space for your header and footer by specifying a fixed margin at the top and bottom of your page: